 Le Perchoir at the BHV Marais

 Perched on the rooftop of the iconic BHV Marais department store in the heart of Paris, Le Perchoir is a terrace with a dazzling view.
 It has transformed into a ski chalet this winter.
 With warm decor featuring smooth leather and comfy cushions, this one-of-a-kind spot boasting a view of the Eiffel Tower is now even more popular with cocktail lovers.
 Things heat up later in the evening when the house DJs get into their stride.
 A chance to relax in a very unusual setting.

 The Westin Paris-Vendôme

-Step into the lift at the far end of the Terrass’ Hôtel lobby and go straight up to the rooftop of this must-visit Montmartre hotel to experience one of the most beautiful views of the city.
-In winter, cosy throws are provided for guests to cuddle up under, and the heating is adjusted to suit the number of people on the terrace.
-A large tent keeps the warmth in, protecting outdoor lovers from the cold.
-The seasonal tapas and cocktails (like ‘Shocking Chocolate’, made from chocolate liqueur) are well worth trying.
+Step into the lift at the far end of the Terrass’’ Hôtel lobby and go straight up to the rooftop of this must-visit Montmartre hotel to experience one of the most beautiful views of the city.
+In winter, the terrace welcomes visitors with plaid blankets and heating adapted to the number of guests.
+A veritable mountain chalet welcomes visitors with fake fur, cable cars, sledges, skis ...
 Cheese lovers should know that the chef regularly organizes raclette parties: yummy!